Gharib110/Go-Toolkit/README.md

 # Go-Toolkit
 A toolkit for go language

+- Cryptographically secure random string and bytes generator
+- Single and Multi file upload handler